phoenix-rtos/phoenix-rtos-devices/multi/stm32l4-multi/README.md

 # stm32l4-multi

-This server acculumates all devices drivers of STM32L4x6 microcontrollers familly.
+This server accumulates all devices drivers of STM32L4x6 microcontrollers family.
 It provides support for:

 - ADC,
 - EEPROM and program flash read/write,